giantswarm/gsctl/README.md

     kubectl config use-context giantswarm-xl8t1
 ```

+Note: You can launch the context using Kubie by using `--kubie` or `-k` switch

 #### Cluster acccess via internal networks

 The internal Kubernetes API endpoint allows you to talk to Kubernetes via the internal load balancer.
 That can be useful for peered networks.